-- 13. In the Autumn Statement the Chancellor announced, as part of a number of measures to provide help with global inflationary challenges and the significantly rising cost of living, that the Household Support Fund (HSF) would be extended from 1 April 2023 to 31 March 2024 with a further £842m of funding. - 14.
-As has been done for previous schemes, the fund will be made available to County Councils and Unitary Authorities in England to support those most in need due to rising cost of living until March 2024. - 15.
+- 13. In the Spring Statement the Chancellor announced, as part of a number of measures to provide help with global inflationary challenges and the significantly rising cost of living, that the Household Support Fund (HSF) would be extended from 1st April 2024 to 30th September 2024 - 14.
+As has been done for previous schemes, the fund will be made available to County Councils and Unitary Authorities in England to support those most in need due to rising cost of living until September 2024. - 15.
 Upper tier authorities are required to work with districts and Third Parties Organisations (TPO), including the VCSE sector to ensure the funds reach those in most need. - 16.
-Lancashire has been awarded £19,356,470 of which Chorley Council have been allocated £640,000.
-The span for the fund is a full calendar year, where previously funds released have had a scope for spending over 6 months. - 17.
-Lancashire County Council have retained funding to allocate Free School Meal vouchers during Easter, Summer, October, Christmas, and February holiday periods and provide support to other relevant services via this fund such as Senet Under one Roof Scheme.
+Lancashire has been awarded £9,678,235 of which Chorley Council have been allocated £310,345.
+The span for the fund is six months for spending to 30th September 2024. - 17.
+Lancashire County Council have retained funding to allocate Free School Meal vouchers during May and Summer holiday periods and provide support to other relevant services via this fund such as Selnet Under one Roof Scheme.

-- 18. New guidance for Phase 4 has been sent to Local Authorities and in terms of type of support, the expectation is that the HSF extension should be used in a similar way as the previous HSF scheme. - 19.
+- 18. New guidance for Phase 5 has been sent to Local Authorities and in terms of type of support, the expectation is that the HSF extension should be used in a similar way as the previous HSF scheme. - 19.
 The main areas that the guidance would like delivery to focus include, - Focus on groups who have not benefitted from any recent cost of living support payments - There is no ringfence of any proportion of the funding for any cohort of people/households (within HSF 2 there was targets on families and pensioners) - Must operate an element of the scheme on an application process - Emphasis on supporting low-income households with cost of energy - Provide support with food and wider essentials - Support with housing costs in exceptional cases of genuine emergency and where existing housing support schemes do not meet this exceptional need - The scheme is clearly advertised and is available throughout the majority of the fund period, either continuously or in regular intervals over the course of the scheme - There is no requirement to apply means testing as a way of determining eligibility - A resident does not need to be on benefits or unemployed to receive this funding if they can demonstrate need. - A resident can access the fund on more than one occasion if necessary - This fund is open to people with no recourse to public funds - 20.
-One of the significant changes is that funding can be used for supplementary advice services, including debt and benefit advice.
-This is now considered eligible spend within the HSF scheme.
+One of the significant changes within HSF4 was this ability to fund supplementary advice services, including debt and benefit advice.
+This will continue to be considered eligible spend within the HSF scheme.
 As the primary focus of this grant is on practical support, expenditure on such services is expected to be limited and linked to the provision of practical support.
-A recommended maximum is 10% of overall allocation. - 21.
-The fund should look to ensure that unpaid carers and care leavers are aware of support and can easily access the fund this time around. - 22.
-Consideration to be given on how households with non-school aged children (under 4) can be supported